NickisKnowledge/Dinner_n_10_React-Redux_Project/README.md

-# Dinner_n_10_React-Redux_Project
+# Dinner-n-10 React-Redux_Project
 Dinner-n-10 is an on line cookbook, full of a lazy persons recipes.
 That lazy person is definitely me!
 I don't like to cook and this dislike has become quite an issue with being a mom.
 Therefore, I created this wonderful recipe collection, of all the things I can make that are quick, easy and **take up to 10 steps to create**.
 So, let me know what you think, and as usual I hope you enjoy my site!
+Here's a live [link](https://dinner-n-10-client.herokuapp.com/) to the app.
+If you want to view the API only, click [here](https://dinner-n-10-api.herokuapp.com/dinners).

 ## Installation